GetLoginEth/like/README.md

 Example with integrated Like module: https://swarm-gateways.net/bzz:/[HASH]/example.html

+### General description

+Like module is a plug-in javascript that embeds an iframe with a like button for every element that can be like on the page.

+In addition to these iframes, an iframe getlogin is connected to the page to carry out operations (reading the number of likes and recording new ones).

+In addition to the fact that iframe getlogin helps to carry out operations with the blockchain, it is responsible for checking the correctness of the page like module.

+Attempts to carry out operations from unknown pages will be blocked.
+The correct pages can be configured on the getlogin management page.

 ### Integration
 Add code before footer.
 This code will be launched immediately after the login system initialization.